-For some people, when winter hits, it can feel like there will never be daylight again.
-Seasonal Affective Disorder (S.A.D.) is more than just a dark cloud hanging overhead; there are brain chemical, environmental, nutritional and social components.
-Use these simple tips to adjust your brain chemistry and regulate your mood for a sunny disposition all winter long.
+For some people, when winter hits, they may feel more depressed than usual.
+These feelings and emotions can be tied to Seasonal Affective Disorder (S.A.D.), or seasonal depression, which is more than just a dark cloud hanging over your head.
+Use these simple at-home tips to regulate your mood for happier days all winter long.

-Studies show Vitamin D correlates with higher incidences of wintertime depression and that people who have S.A.D. see significant improvement in their symptoms when they get at least the recommended daily allowance of Vitamin D. Check with your healthcare provider to determine the best levels for you.
+Studies show that a lack of Vitamin D correlates with higher incidences of wintertime depression and that people who have S.A.D. see significant improvement in their symptoms when they get the recommended daily intake of Vitamin D. Check with your healthcare provider to determine the best levels for you.

-Melatonin supplements before bed can also help those whose S.A.D. symptoms keep them from getting a full night's sleep by modifying its production in the brain.
+Additionally, melatonin supplements before bed can help those with S.A.D. symptoms get a full night's sleep by modifying its production in the brain.

 Winter darkness and cold makes us crave comfort foods which are usually high in sugar, salt and fat.
-Dark chocolate or raw cacao however contains tryptophan, which is a precursor to serotonin, and PEA.
+Dark chocolate or raw cacao, however, contains tryptophan, which is a precursor to serotonin.
 So, next time you're craving a triple helping of mac and cheese on a dark winter’s night, have a couple squares of decadent dark chocolate instead, guilt free!

 Social withdrawal is a common reaction to the stress of depression.
 Feelings of isolation, in that circular logic of the depressed mind, tend to make us crave more isolation.